evanx/webserva/README.md

 WebServa is a provider of serverless "keyspaces" we might be described as "web databases."
 It is cloud resource intended for web apps, mobile and IoT devices.
 Technically speaking, it offers a client-authenticated HTTPS API with a subset of Redis commands for accessing virtual Redis servers.
 See http://redis.io.
-It is essentially a deployment of Nginx to access a Redis keyspace with multi-tenancy and access control via our opensource Node server:
-- Our server is an integration layer between Nginx and Redis for multi-tenancy and access control
+It is essentially an deployment of Nginx and Redis integrated via our Node server for multi-tenancy and access control:
 - Private access is via HTTPS using self-signed client certs e.g. generated with `openssl`
 - Built-in Telegram.org bot for two-factor identity authentication of account admins
 - Use the bot to control access to your keyspaces e.g. generate/grant/revoke certs